How to Remove Popcorn Ceiling That Has Been Painted

-Through the mid-70 and 80’s, popcorn ceilings became the rage in many homes across the country.
+Through the mid-70s and 80’s, popcorn ceilings became the rage in many homes across the country.
 Often referred to as stucco, cottage cheese, or acoustical ceilings, people installed these surfaces to provide sound absorption or to hide flaws and imperfections, inexpensively.
 If you have an older home, you may have a popcorn ceiling or two that hurts your eyes to look at every day.
 The good thing is that you can rid your home of this appearance.

 Test Material for Hazards

 You should know that any acoustic texture material manufactured before 1980 may contain asbestos.
 Before you remove a popcorn ceiling, test a small sample of the material to determine if it contains asbestos.
-Keep in mind, asbestos that remain intact does not pose a health risk.
+Keep in mind, that asbestos that remains intact does not pose a health risk.
 However, disturbing this hazardous material can cause fibers to become airborne and prone to become trapped in your lungs.
 This can lead to very serious health risks.

 You can buy a home test kit, which requires you to scrape a small amount of ceiling texture into a sealable plastic bag and send the sample to a testing lab.
 To avoid any potential health risk involved in taking a sample, simply contact an authorized testing service to come to your home to perform the test.
 If you find that your textured ceiling material contains more than 1% asbestos you have three options:

-- Have the popcorn ceiling removed by a certified asbestos abatement company.
+- Have the popcorn ceiling removed by a certified asbestos abatement company

 - Do not disturb the ceiling in place.

-- Encapsulate it the ceiling with another material.
+- Encapsulate the ceiling with another material.